ishan29jain/course-recommender/README.md

 This project is organized as follows:

 course-recommender/
-├── app.py                     # Streamlit dashboard for the course recommender system (Main app) ├── Course_Recommender_Colab.ipynb # Jupyter notebook for model building and data analysis ├── requirements.txt           # List of required Python packages and their versions ├── udemy_course_data.csv      # The core dataset used for training and recommendations └── README.md                  # Project documentation (this file)
+- app.py                     # Streamlit dashboard for the course recommender system (Main app)
+- Course_Recommender_Colab.ipynb # Jupyter notebook for model building and data analysis
+- equirements.txt           # List of required Python packages and their versions
+- udemy_course_data.csv      # The core dataset used for training and recommendations
+- README.md                  # Project documentation (this file)

 ---